brokerdevhq/website/src/Content/resources/microsoft-copilot-mcp-support.md

 ---
 slug: microsoft-copilot-mcp-support
-title: "Microsoft Copilot Studio Now Supports Model Context Protocol"
+title: "Microsoft Brings Model Context Protocol to Copilot Studio and Windows 11"
-summary: Microsoft has added MCP support to Copilot Studio, enabling AI agents to connect directly with external data sources and tools through the standardized protocol.
+summary: Microsoft announces comprehensive MCP support across Copilot Studio and native Windows 11 integration, enabling seamless AI-data connections across the entire Microsoft ecosystem.
 categories:
   - news
 author: BrokerDev
 publishDate: 2025-10-25
 ---

-## Microsoft Copilot Studio Embraces Model Context Protocol
+## Microsoft Goes All-In on Model Context Protocol

+In a major commitment to open AI standards, Microsoft has announced comprehensive Model Context Protocol support across its ecosystem—from Copilot Studio to native Windows 11 integration.

+### Copilot Studio: Available Now

-Microsoft has officially added support for the Model Context Protocol (MCP) to Copilot Studio, enabling organizations to connect their AI agents with external knowledge servers and data sources through a standardized framework.
+Microsoft has officially added MCP support to Copilot Studio, enabling organizations to connect their AI agents with external knowledge servers and data sources through a standardized framework.
 According to [Microsoft's official documentation](https://learn.microsoft.com/en-us/microsoft-copilot-studio/agent-extend-action-mcp), Copilot Studio agents can now leverage MCP to access tools and resources from external servers, with configurations automatically inherited and dynamically updated.

+### Windows 11: Coming Soon

+At [Microsoft Build 2025](https://blogs.microsoft.com/blog/2025/05/19/microsoft-build-2025-the-age-of-ai-agents-and-building-the-open-agentic-web/), Microsoft announced that Windows 11 will deliver "broad first-party support" for MCP as part of the operating system itself—making it the first major OS to natively support the protocol.

 ## What This Means for Insurance Brokerages